Lars3n95/AppRater-Dialog/README.md

       .neverButton(String neverButtonText)

-+ change the number of launches, the app has to be launched after a `Later` till the dialog is shown again (default: 2 launches)
++ change the number of launches, the app has to be launched after a `Later` until the dialog is shown again (default: 2 launches)

       .timesToLaunchInterval(int timesToLaunchInterval)